Mini-XML 4.0 Programming Manual

 Find the named element.

-mxml_node_t *mxmlFindElement(mxml_node_t *node, mxml_node_t *top, const char *element, const char *attr, const char *value, int descend);
+mxml_node_t *mxmlFindElement(mxml_node_t *node, mxml_node_t *top, const char *element, const char *attr, const char *value, mxml_descend_t descend);

 Parameters